This review is part of a trip report:

 To get to the Holiday Inn from the Central Bus Station at Terminal 2&3: 111, 140, 105 & 285; Terminal 5: 423.
 The same bus lines run back to the airport as well.
 Confirm your departure terminal and then check which lines go where.
 The only downside to this, the buses don’t stop directly in front of the hotel, but most bus stops are just outside of the hotel parking lot and it’s only a short walk.
 More about getting to the Holiday Inn below.

 As mentioned, I took the free local bus.
-I arrived by foot at the Central Bus Station and went outside to the bus stops.
+I arrived on foot at the Central Bus Station and went outside to the bus stop.
 Watch the signs and look for the numbers you need to get to the hotel.
 Once there wait until the bus arrives.
 All the buses have the number displayed as well so you can make sure you take the right one.
 Once inside the bus watch the display until it shows “Harlington Corner” and then press one of the many “Stop” buttons all over the bus.
 This will notify the bus driver that you want to get off there.
 Otherwise, the bus will keep on driving to the next stop.

 Once outside the bus, you can already see the Holiday Inn across the street.
 Walk to the intersection and use the traffic lights to cross the street.
 Be aware that England has left traffic.
 That means you have to look to the opposite side to check for traffic.